BryanMF87/BryanMF87/README.md

 # Hello there, I'm Bryan! :man_technologist: :v:

 I'm an aspiring front-end software engineer who is passionate about clean design and even cleaner code.
 I work with Bootstrap and React frameworks to build fantastic projects.
-My end goal is to find teams / projects that promote positive social engineering and environmental changes.
+My end goal is to find teams / projects that promote positive social engineering and environmental changes to create a better world.

 Currently I am..
   - Creating my portfolio website using React and Bootstrap